 Q. What is Walk-In Access?

-Walk-In access allows users to use some of our e-resources and databases where licences permit.
+Walk-In access allows users to use some of our e-resources and databases where licenses permit.

 (Users must abide by access rules as per license agreements).